dzuluaga/datamodel-to-openapi/README.md

-# db-model-2-swagger-transformer
+# datamodel-to-swagger
-DB Model to Swagger Tranformer is an NPM module that converts database JSON Model Specs into Swagger Specs
+Data model to Swagger generator is an NPM module that generates Swagger from a data model in JSON format.

 ### Installation